-Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other; potentially-harmful, bacteria may be present.
+Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially-harmful, bacteria may be present.
 Coliforms were found in more samples than allowed and this was a warning of potential problems.
-One of two Routine samples collected on 08/12/2014, 09/09/2014, 10/22/2014 and 11/04/2014 exceeded the MCL of one (1).
-No Repeat samples were coliform positive.
-All additional required Routine Compliance samples were satisfactory.
+One of two routine samples collected on 08/06/2015 exceeded the MCL of one (1).
 The water system was inspected and additional water samples were satisfactory.
+None of the 3 repeat samples or the 3 source (well) samples were coliform positive.
 The suspected source(s) of the coliform bacteria may have been particles of dirt or pollen in the distribution system and/or contamination on the outside of the sampling station faucets.

-Contaminants MCLG AL Your Water Sample Date # Samples Exceeding AL Exceeds AL Typical Source Inorganic Contaminants Copper - action level at consumer taps (ppm) 1.3 1.3 0.41 2014 0 No Corrosion of household plumbing systems; Erosion of natural deposits Lead - action level at consumer taps (ppb) 0 15 5 2014 0 No Corrosion of household plumbing systems; Erosion of natural deposits
+Contaminants MCLG AL Your Water Sample Date # Samples Exceeding AL Exceeds AL Typical Source Inorganic Contaminants Copper - action level at consumer taps (ppm) 1.3 1.3 0.41 2014 0 No Corrosion of household plumbingsystems; Erosion of natural deposits Inorganic Contaminants Lead - action level atconsumer taps (ppb) 0 15 5 2014 0 No Corrosion of household plumbingsystems; Erosion of natural deposits